Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barnet and are not the council.
 About us

-The Strategic Planning Committee of Barnet Council granted outline planning permission for the redevelopment of land to the west of Corner Mead and north of Satchell Mead, known as Grahame Park Northeast.
-The decision, made subject to conditions and the completion of a Section 106 agreement, allows for the demolition of 156 existing residential units to deliver 463 new homes, including commercial space, with buildings ranging from 2 to 21 storeys.
+The Strategic Planning Committee of Barnet Council granted outline planning permission for the redevelopment of land west of Corner Mead and north of Satchell Mead, known as Grahame Park Northeast.
+The decision was made subject to conditions, the completion of a Section 106 agreement, and referral to the Mayor of London.
+The committee also agreed to add two informatives to the decision notice regarding community engagement and daylight/sunlight impacts.

 Grahame Park Northeast Redevelopment Approved

-- Housing Delivery: The scheme will deliver 463 new residential units, representing a net gain of 307 homes.
+- Housing Delivery: The scheme will deliver 463 new residential units, including a net increase of 307 homes.

-- Affordable Housing: A commitment to 50% affordable housing by habitable room is secured, comprising 171 social rent homes and 42 shared ownership homes.
-This represents a net uplift of 77 affordable homes and no net loss of affordable housing provision.
+- Affordable Housing: 50% of the development will be affordable housing by habitable room (46% by unit count), comprising 171 social rent units and 42 shared ownership units.
+This represents a net uplift of 77 affordable homes.

 - Unit Mix: The development will offer a mix of 1 to 4-bedroom homes, with a strong emphasis on family-sized accommodation.
-10% of homes will be designed to wheelchair-accessible standards.
+10% of homes will be designed to wheelchair-accessible standards (M4(3)), with all others meeting M4(2) accessible and adaptable standards.

-- Public Realm and Green Space: The proposal includes 5,250 square metres of public open space, centred around a 'Green Spine' that will enhance connectivity and biodiversity.
+- Public Realm and Green Space: The proposal includes 5,250 sqm of public green space, forming part of a landscape-led approach centred on a 'Green Spine' running through the site.
+This will enhance connectivity and provide biodiverse public realm.

-- Sustainable Transport: The development is designed as a car-lite scheme with a maximum parking ratio of 0.3 spaces per dwelling, incorporating electric vehicle charging points and extensive cycle parking.
+- Sustainability: The development is designed as a car-lite scheme with a maximum parking ratio of 0.3 spaces per dwelling, incorporating 20% active EV charging and 849 long-stay cycle parking spaces.
+It also includes significant urban greening measures, with an Urban Greening Factor of 0.416, exceeding the London Plan target.

-- Demolition and Enabling Works: Full planning permission was granted for the demolition of existing structures and enabling works as Phase 0 of the redevelopment.
+- Demolition and Enabling Works: Full planning permission was sought for demolition and enabling works, with subsequent phases to be determined through reserved matters applications.

 Attendees